kala13x/libxmedia/README.md

 ```

 ### XMedia
 `xmedia` is an example command-line tool for transcoding and remuxing media files.
-It allows you to convert and stream media files from one format to another with various customization options.
+It allows you to convert and stream media from one format to another with various customization options.

 ##### Usage
 ```bash